gribnoysup/single-page-app-perf-tips/application/README.md

 # Application

-This is a shop application that allows you to browse through famous paintings from Rijksmuseum collection and order a poster if you desire.
+This is a shop application that allows you to browse through famous paintings from Rijksmuseum collection and order a poster to bring a piece of world famous art in your home.
 Product designer assumed that you will use this app mostly from mobile device.

 This application has four main parts: